TraeDungy/Script-Speech/README.md

    SUPABASE_ACCESS_REQUESTS_TABLE="access_requests" # optional override
-   NEXT_PUBLIC_SUPABASE_URL="$SUPABASE_URL" # exposes the URL to the browser for auth flows NEXT_PUBLIC_SUPABASE_ANON_KEY="your-anon-key" # used by the client to request magic links / OAuth
+   NEXT_PUBLIC_SUPABASE_URL="$SUPABASE_URL" # exposes the URL to the browser for auth flows NEXT_PUBLIC_SUPABASE_ANON_KEY="your-anon-key" # used by the client to request magic links / OAuth MARKETING_ADMIN_EMAILS="you@example.com,partner@example.com" # comma or space separated list allowed to edit marketing copy
    ```

 3. Restart the dev server.
 The `/api/request-access` endpoint will now read/write access requests in Supabase while preserving the JSON-file fallback when credentials are absent.

+### Marketing content admin panel

+Run `npm run dev` and visit `/admin/marketing` while signed in to a Supabase account whose email is listed in `MARKETING_ADMIN_EMAILS`.
+From there you can:

+- Save draft snapshots of the landing and FAQ JSON payloads without touching the repo.
+- Generate shareable previews (visible only to admins) before publishing.
+- Promote a draft to production, which automatically archives the previous live revision.

+Every edit is stored in Supabase with author metadata so you can audit marketing changes alongside studio data.

 ## Scripts